django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 * On your computer, create a Python object that does `os.system('echo zomg')` in the `__reduce__` method
 * Pickle that thing on your own system.
 * Use `pickle.loads()` on your own system to verify that when you load the data, it executes the `echo zomg` shell command.
 * Now, turn the session data from earlier into a `UserDict` subclass with a custom `__reduce__` method.
 * Now that _should_ cause remote code execution on the server.
-* This has not been tested on Python 3 / Django 2.2 and is not guaranteed to work.
+* However, there are a lot of system-specific issues that could cause it to not work.
+Don't worry if it doesn't as long as you understand what _could_ happen.

 ---

 ## Fix the issues
 ### Your goal (#8 / extra credit)

-* If you're done early, we recommend you try to _fix_ some of the security issues in the app.
+* If you're done early, I recommend you try to _fix_ some of the security issues in the app.
+  * Better yet, add tests _proving_ you fixed an issue!
 * To do that, first _fork_ [the project](https://github.com/django-security-tutorials/pettwitter) on GitHub, then _clone_ the forked version to your computer.
 * To set up a local dev environment, see next slide.